Cyclone Tino: Two missing in Fiji as cyclone intensifies to category 2

 Past years with conditions similar to this one suggest several storms that develop could intensify to at least Category 3 strength.

-Category 5-strength cyclones, where wind gusts exceed 199 km/h, have occurred in some years with similar conditions leading into the 2019/20 season.
+Category 5 cyclones, where wind gusts exceed 199 km/h, have occurred in some years and similar conditions are leading into the 2019/20 season.

 Cyclones are essentially low-pressure systems that form and build over warm waters in the tropics - but with extreme characteristics.